Laghman Province: History

+Muslim conquest

 The Kabul Shahis only retained Lamghan in the Kabul-Gandhara area by the time of Alp-tegin.
 According to Firishta, Sabuktigin had already begun raiding Lamghan under Alp-begin.
 He crossed the Khyber Pass many times and raided the territory of Jayapala.
 He plundered the forts in the outlying provinces of the Kabul Shahi and captured many cities, acquiring huge booty.
 He also established Islam at many places.
 Jaipal in retaliation marched with a large force into the valley of Lamghan (Jalalabad) where he clashed with Sabuktigin and his son.
 The battle stretched on several days until a snowstorm affected Jaipala's strategies, forcing him to sue for peace.

 Jayapala then returned to Waihind but broke the treaty and mistreated the amirs sent to collect the tribute.
 Sabuktigin launched another invasion in retaliation.
 According to al-Utbi, Sabuktigin attacked Lamghan, conquering it and burning the residences of the "infidels" while also demolishing its idol-temples and establishing Islam.
 He advanced and butchered the idolaters, destroying the temples and plundering their shrines, even risking frostbite on their hands counting the large booty.

 To avenge the savage attack of Sabuktigin, Jayapala, who has earlier taken his envoys as hostage, decided to go to war again in revenge.
 The forces of Kabul Shahi were however routed and those still alive were killed in the forest or drowned in the river.
 The second battle that took place between Sabuktigin and Jayapala in 988 A.D., resulted in the former capturing territory between Lamghan and Peshawar.
 Al-Ubti also states that the Afghans and Khaljis, living there as nomads, took the oath of allegiance to him and were recruited into his army.
 Sabuktigin won one of his greatest battles in Laghman against Jayapala and his army numbering 100,000.
 Ghaznavid Sultan Mahmud of Ghazni built the Tomb of Lamech, amid gardens, over the site of his presumed grave, 50 kilometres from Mihtarlam.

 In the 14th and 15th centuries, Khārkhay Pashtuns such as Yusupzai and Tarkāṇī invaded the Laghmān valley and displaced the native Indo-Aryans.

 During the early years of the 16th century, the Mughal ruler Babur spent much time in Laghman, and in Baburnama (memoirs of Babur) he expatiated on the beauty of forested hillsides and the fertility of the valley bottoms of the region.
 Laghman was recognized as a dependent district of Kabulistan in the Mughal era, and according to Baburnama, "Greater Lamghanat" included the Muslim-settled part of the Kafiristan, including the easterly one of Kunar River.
 Laghman was the base for expeditions against the non-believers and was frequently mentioned in accounts of jihads led by Mughal emperor Akbar's younger brother, Mohammad Hakim, who was the governor of Kabul.
 In 1747, Ahmad Shah Durrani defeated the Mughals and made the territory part of the Durrani Empire.
 In the late nineteenth century, Amir Abdur Rahman Khan forced the remaining kafirs (Nuristani people) to convert to Islam.